PreMiD/Localization/dev/presence/class.md

 An asyncronous method that allows you to get translated strings from extension.
 You must provide `Object` with keys being the key for string, `keyValue` is the string value.
-You can find the some of the strings using this endpoint: `https://api.premid.app/v2/langFIle/extension/en`
+A compilation of translated strings can be found using this endpoint: `https://api.premid.app/v2/langFIle/extension/en`

 ```typescript
 // Returns `Playing` and `Paused` strings